keytelk/keytelk/README.md

 - ☕ A calm and nice person;
 - 🛸 I’m currently learning new things about engineering, physics and robotics;
 - 🐣 New to programming, focused on learning more about it every day to apply it to my work/projects;
-- 👽 I like nerdy things and mathematics;
+- 👽 I like nerdy things and math;
 - 🎖️ OBMEP Olympic mathematics medalist, awarded by IMPA and the Hilbert's Hotel program;
 - 🌎 I'm Brazilian, I can communicate in portuguese and also in english.